海角精品黑料

 Feb.
 9: Mars, the waxing gibbous moon and the star Castor, form an impressive isosceles triangle in the East as it gets dark.

-At a dark sky location with a white sheet on the ground, you could possibly see your shadow cast by Venus 鈥 detailed instructions on how to do this are online.
+At a dark sky location , you could possibly see your shadow cast by Venus 鈥 on how to do this are online.
 I have experienced this at pristine locations and it is something to see.

 Highlight of the month Feb.
-14:聽If you happen to be at a dark sky site in the next two weeks, make sure you look for the zodiacal light in the western sky as it gets dark.
+14:聽If you happen to be at a dark sky site in the next two weeks, make sure you in the western sky as it gets dark.
 Brilliant Venus most likely will be in the triangular shape of the zodiacal light which will be a real visual and photographic treat.

 Try taking an astro-pic with your smartphone or digital camera.
 For best results, the camera should be mounted on a tripod or held very steady for a time exposure of several seconds.